samaphp/lg-agents/Readme.md

 - Added poetry.lock for reproducible dependency management
 - Configured to work with OpenAI API only for testing
 - Add CORS middleware for cross-origin requests
+- Add simple UI to be connected with agents

 ## Installation Steps